Frequently Asked Questions

 These can be short-term or long-term, like:

-- Small children in strollers
+- Small children in a stroller

 - Use of crutches (due to health concern or injury)